egidioneto/AI-Enhanced-6G-Positioning-Mapping/README.md

 - **GitHub Issues:** Submit feature requests, suggestions, or bug reports.
 - **Pull Requests:** Contribute directly by submitting pull requests with improvements or new features.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Special thanks to the research community for their ongoing efforts in the fields of AI, indoor positioning, and 6G technologies.
-- Gratitude to all contributors and supporters of this project.